To the Other Parent,

 To the Other Parent, this is how your actions come into play.

 To a child, divorce is much more than a legal matter; this is their entire world being ripped apart and thrown on the ground in pieces.
 Children of all ages are aware of the actions and events in their family, especially when things are turned upside down.
-Each age group faces different challenges as indicated in their responses.
+Each age group faces different challenges as indicated in their responses which can help us to understand where they are at with their perception of divorce.

 This age group is pre-verbal and we need to rely on data.
 Parents and family members are encouraged to look at the vast research addressing the important topics, including the father/child and mother/child relationship and information supporting overnights with both parents.
 A child having a relationship with both parents is paramount.

 Some parents may think young children do not understand what is happening.
 These responses show that there is a keen sense of awareness with their surroundings and what is happening in and to their family.
-Here are the words of some children in this age group:
+Here are the words of some children in this age group surrounding their perception of divorce:

 “Divorce has lots of anger and it causes hurt.”